 Water Supply

-A private hand pump well exists and appears nonfunctional.
+A private hand pump (non-electric) well exists and appears nonfunctional.

 Public water supply is not available.